Chicago cop's lawyer calls video 'essentially meaningless'

 Van Dyke's attorneys say he was afraid for his life and acted according to his training.

 Defense attorney Dan Herbert told the jury that the video doesn't tell the whole story and that it's "essentially meaningless based on the testimony" jurors heard.
-Herbert specifically pointed to testimony from Van Dyke's partner, Joseph Walsh, who said he saw McDonald raise the knife, even though the video doesn't show that
+Herbert specifically pointed to testimony from Van Dyke's partner that night, Joseph Walsh, who said he saw McDonald raise the knife, even though the video doesn't show that.

 "The video is not enough," he said.
 He added: "It shows a perspective, but it's the wrong perspective."